siph/blog/02/building_a_tiling_window_manager.md

 ```
 This is the entirety of our hooks module.
 First we declare a struct which holds the path to the script on
 our system.
 Then we implement the required hook for penrose to spawn the process.
 We can declare this
-module the in the main file the same way we did the styles module.
+module in the main file the same way we did our styles module.
 ### main.rs
 ```rust
 mod hooks;